 - Mobile for Nonprofits and Libraries: How your organization can benefit from using and creating mobile technologies (TechSoup)

 - Providing Services With Mobile Devices (Idealware)

 - Mobile for Good: A How-To Fundraising Guide for Nonprofits by Heather Mansfield (McGraw-Hill Education, 2014)

 Finding Your Innovation Area

-If your organization's programs are successful at meeting your community's needs, perhaps you'll choose to leave your programs essentially untouched.
-However, continue to look for other ways to introduce a fresh approach to your work.
+If your organization's programs are successful at meeting your community's needs, you can leave your programs essentially untouched and look for other ways to introduce a fresh approach to your work.
 As in the examples above, maybe you can bring innovation in the way you communicate information about your services, or where you interact with the communities you serve.
 No matter what kind of work your organization does, or how big or small your budget, there are going to be opportunities to innovate.
 Innovation doesn't necessarily mean developing an app, and it doesn't necessarily mean adding a new service, but it does require bringing a new approach to some aspect of your work.